WEBSITE TERMS AND CONDITIONS

 26.2 For the purposes of this clause “data controller”, “data subject”, “personal data”, “data processor” and “processing” shall have the meanings ascribed to them in Data Protection Legislation.

-26.4 The following types of personal data relating to donors, fundraisers and supporters of the Charity will be processed by Online Giving during the term of this Agreement:
+26.4.
+The following types of personal data relating to donors, fundraisers and supporters of the Customer will be processed by Enthuse during the term of this Agreement:

 - registration information that may include first name, last name, address, e-mail address, phone number, postal address, social media and other fields used for end user communication and account maintenance;

-- custom fields specified by the Charity through Online Giving’s dashboarD
+- custom fields specified by the Customer through Enthuse’s dashboard.

-26.5 The personal data is processed by Online Giving for the following purposes:
+26.5 The personal data is processed by Enthuse for the following purposes:

 - to manage user accounts, and to respond to end user queries or comments;

-- other purposes that the Charity and Online Giving may agree from time to time in writing
+- other purposes that the Customer and Enthuse may agree from time to time in writing.

-26.6 Online Giving agrees that in relation to any personal data processed in connection with the performance of its obligations under this Agreement, it will observe all its obligations under the Data Protection Legislation.
-In particular, Online Giving will:
+26.6 Enthuse agrees that in relation to any personal data processed in connection with the performance of its obligations under this Agreement, it will observe all its obligations under the Data Protection Legislation.
+In particular, Enthuse will:

 - ensure that all personnel who have access to and/or process the personal data are obliged to keep the personal data confidential;